Thiruvananthapuram: Tourism

 Thiruvananthapuram is a major tourist hub in India.
 Kovalam and Varkala are popular beach towns near the city.
 Other important beaches include Poovar, Shankumugham Beach, Azhimala Beach, Vizhinjam Beach and Veli Beach.
-The Padmanabhaswamy Temple located at the heart of the city is known as the richest place of worship in the world.
 Other places of interest include Agasthyamala rain forests, Neyyar Wildlife Sanctuary, Kallar, Braemore, Ponmudi hills, Poovar, Anchuthengu backwaters, Varkala Cliffs and Kappil-Edava lakes.

 The city is also known for its unique style of architecture involving Kerala Architecture with British and Dravidian influences.
 Napier museum, Thiruvanathapuram Zoo, Padmanabha Swamy temple, Kuthira Malika palace, Kilimanoor palace and The Thiruvananthapuram Golf Club heritage building are examples of this.

 The main museums include Kerala Science and Technology Museum (with its attached Priyadarsini Planetarium), Napier Museum, Kerala Soil Museum and Koyikkal Palace Museum.
 Agasthyamala Biosphere Reserve is listed in UNESCO's World Network of Biosphere Reserves.

 Culture

 Thiruvananthapuram is known as the "Evergreen City of India" because of its green landscapes and the presence of many public parks.
-Thiruvananthapuram has historically been a cultural hub in South India due to the development of arts, architecture and liberal customs by the rulers of erstwhile Thiruvananthapuram.
+Thiruvananthapuram has historically been a cultural hub in Southern India due to the development of arts, architecture and liberal customs by the rulers of erstwhile Thiruvananthapuram.
 As a testimony to this, renowned artists like Maharaja Swathi Thirunal and Raja Ravi Varma hail from the city.
 Prominent social reformers such as Sri Narayana Guru, Chattampi Swamikal, Ayyankali, Vakkom Moulavi and C. V. Raman Pillai also are from Thiruvananthapuram.

 Two of the three Malayalam triumvirate poets, Ulloor S. Parameswara Iyer and Kumaran Asan are from Thiruvananthapuram.
 Annual literature festivals like the Kovalam Literary Festival, are held in the city.
 Literary development is further aided by state institutions such as the State Central Library, one of the oldest public libraries in India, which was established in 1829, and other major libraries including the Thiruvananthapuram Corporation Central library, and the Kerala University Library.
 Thiruvananthapuram has been a hub of classical music since the days of Maharaja of Travancore, Swathi Thirunal.
 Thiruvananthapuram is known for many music festivals like the Navarathri Music Festival, one of the oldest festivals of its kind in South India, Swathi Sangeethotsavam, Soorya Music fest, Neelakanta Sivan Music Fest and many other music festivals are organised by various cultural groups.
 The 111-day-long Soorya Festival is the biggest art and cultural event in Kerala.
 The Soorya Festival features film festivals, theatre festivals, dance, music, painting and photography exhibitions.